NEW FEATURE:

 turning sticks with a brown color that is outside my experience with this species.

-bookmatched pair with a very unlikely (but not totally impossible) irridescent orange color
+bookmatched pair with a very unlikely irridescent orange color

 waxed plank

 a "strawberry colored" blood wood plank and closeup.
-I believe the "strawberry" designation is purely descriptive and not indicative of a sub-species
+I believe the "strawberry" designation is purely descriptive and not indicative of a particular species

 veneer sheet and closeup